Hariprashad-Ravikumar/Neural-Network-from-Scratch-with-NumPy/README.md

 # Neural Network from Scratch with NumPy

-A minimal two‑layer neural network implementation in pure NumPy—no TensorFlow or PyTorch—trained on the MNIST digit‑recognizer dataset.
+A minimal two‑layer neural network implementation in pure NumPy (no TensorFlow or PyTorch) trained on the MNIST digit‑recognizer dataset.
 This repository demonstrates how to build, train, and evaluate a simple two‑layer feedforward neural network from scratch using only NumPy.
 You will see how to:
 - Load and preprocess the MNIST “Digit Recognizer” dataset.
 - Initialize weights and biases with Xavier (Glorot) initialization.